Govt comms adviser sentenced for bar assault

-Government communications adviser Joel Benjamin Ineson says he didn't realise he was holding a glass when a threw a punch that caused permanent disfigurement.
+Government communications adviser Joel Benjamin Ineson says he didn't realise he was holding a glass when he threw a punch that caused permanent disfigurement.

 The Christmas Eve punch in an upmarket Merivale Bar in Christchurch, injured the ear of the 21-year-old man he had argued with.